JonnelleC/Block30-Unit3-BookBuddyProject/README.md

 - Return books they have currently checked out
 - View their own account page and currently checked out books

+// Solution

+// 1.
+Store Authentication State: Save the user’s authentication state, such as an access token, when they log in or register.
+// 2.
+Protect Routes: Use protected routes to restrict access to certain parts of the application to authenticated users only.
+// 3.
+Handle Authentication in BookList Component: Check if the user is authenticated before allowing them to checkout books.

 3 	This criterion is linked to a Learning Outcome AJAX AJAX Basics are Implemented
 - usage of HTTP Methods (GET/POST/PATCH/DELETE)